|VPN||Norton Secure VPN|

 The initial pricing for Norton Secure VPN is reasonable if you are a new user signing up for the first time.

-$39.99 for 5 devices for an annual plan is a good price.
+The price of $39.99 for five devices sounds good.
 In fact, this would meet our criteria of a cheap VPN.
 But as you will see if you scroll down the page to the subscription details, the price is only for the first year.
 After that, your subscription reverts to full price.
 In this example, that is $79.99 per year, which isn’t nearly as good a deal.
 They accept all major credit cards as well as PayPal.

 Norton VPN refunds

 It is hard to say what would happen if you cancelled the VPN and wanted a refund.
 The Cancellation and Refund Policy page is filled with clauses and exceptions and regional variations.
 It was too much work to try and figure out, so we gave up.

 For this Norton VPN review we ran tests with servers around the world.
 All tests were conducted on a 500 Mbps connection from the United States.

 There was no way to select the city for speed tests, but instead you can only select the country.

 First, we tested the US, which should have offered the fastest speeds.
 The Norton VPN server in the US was geolocated somewhere in New York.
 It only gave us about 50 Mbps:

 Next, I tested a Norton VPN server in Canada.
 This server was a bit faster at 84 Mbps, but still a far cry from our baseline speed of 500 Mbps.

 While this server speed test was a bit better than before, it is not in the realm of our best VPNs for Canada, which are consistently faster than Norton VPN.